Skip to Main Content

 While Massachusetts homeowners may not face the same insurance woes as Florida or California, there are still some hurdles to watch out for.
 If you’re a Massachusetts homeowner seeking insurance coverage, keep the following on your radar while you shop:

 • Historical home coverage: As one of the oldest states in the country, Massachusetts is also home to some of the oldest houses.
-There are over 60,000 registered historic buildings across the state, which can present some insurance challenges.
+There are over 900 historic districts across the state with thousands of registered properties, which can present some insurance challenges.
 If you live in a historic home, you might need an HO-8 insurance policy as opposed to HO-3 or HO-5.
 You might also consider adding ordinance coverage, which can bring your home up to local building codes following a covered loss.

 • Economic inflation: Home insurance is not immune to economic inflation.
 Rising labor costs and increased prices of construction materials can all make your insurance bottom line more expensive.
 As such, some Massachusetts homeowners may struggle to secure affordable coverage.

 • Climate risk: As weather patterns worldwide become more extreme, home insurance could become more expensive.
-A study from First Street Foundation, an organization that focuses on climate risks, reported that 20 to 73 percent of homes around the Boston area could face higher insurance costs in the near future due to elevated risk of wind damage.
+A study from First Street Foundation, an organization that focuses on climate risks, reported that Boston is at a major risk of flooding, with 30 percent of properties expected to face flooding in 30 years.
+Plus, the Boston area could face higher insurance costs in the near future due to an elevated risk of wind damage.

 Frequently asked questions